List of The Big Bang Theory franchise characters: Sheldon Cooper

 Sheldon Lee Cooper (portrayed by Jim Parsons; The Big Bang Theory seasons 1–12, Young Sheldon season 7; voiced by Parsons; narrator: Young Sheldon; and by Iain Armitage; guest: The Big Bang Theory season 12; main: Young Sheldon) is a theoretical physicist, possessing a B.S, M.S, M.A, Ph.D, Sc.D, I.Q. of 187, and eidetic memory.
 Born in East Texas, he was a child prodigy and received his PhD at age 16 from the California Institute of Technology.
 He is a cold, condescending, self-centered, and immature person but is rarely malicious.
 He is obsessed with routines and any disruptions distress him enormously.
 He shows signs of obsessive–compulsive personality disorder, often shown through his compulsive need to knock three times on a door while saying the name of the person behind the door three times too and the superiority complex.
 Despite his narcissism, selfishness, and lack of social graces, he does care about his friends and family.
 In seasons 1–9, he shares an apartment in Pasadena with friend and fellow physicist Dr. Leonard Hofstadter.
 From then after, he moves in with his girlfriend and eventual wife, Amy.
 It is revealed in Young Sheldon that they have kids too.

 His interest in science fiction and comic books borders on the extreme.
 He has a particular affinity for Spock from the Star Trek franchise.
 Although he has the tendency to take things literally, he is fond of occasionally telling a joke or playing a prank, which he typically punctuates with his trademark exclamation, "Bazinga!"

 As portrayed in Young Sheldon, he is a child prodigy who finishes primary school before his twin sister, Missy, and joins the same high-school class as his older brother, Georgie, at the age of nine.
 He reads widely and possesses an eidetic memory.
 He prefers to learn topics that interest him on his own—such as Faraday's law of induction and gravitational lensing—than the standard curriculum of grade school.
 In this series, the origins of his interests in the sciences, engineering, computers, trains, comic books, and science fiction (especially the character Spock from Star Trek) are revealed.
 Sheldon moves on to college while Missy remains in middle school.
 Despite their rivalry, Sheldon and Missy are closer than they first appear.

-Iain Armitage, who plays young Sheldon on the spin-off, briefly appears in a video tape during a final season episode of The Big Bang Theory; it is the only time Parsons and Armitage have appeared together so far.
+Iain Armitage, who plays young Sheldon on the spin-off, briefly appears in a video tape being watched by Parsons during a final season episode of The Big Bang Theory; it is the only time Parsons and Armitage have appeared together so far.